The Bankrate promise

 - Be aware of unsecured outdoor items that can fly away if not fastened down.

-Don’t completely rely on the property owner or real estate agent to give you all the facts — get an inspection.
+- Don’t completely rely on the property owner or real estate agent to give you all the facts — get an inspection report that includes this info.

 In fact, some states don’t require property owners to warn potential buyers about past flooding.
 You can check out a flood disclosure map from the Natural Resources Defense Council (NRDC).
 Check out potential home addresses to find out what zone the homes you’re shopping for are located.
 Depending on the zone, you may need specific flood insurance.